mcaniglia16/COMP273/Assignment3/README.md

-## Assignment Question 1: Array.asm => implement many array functionalities in MIPS Assembly
+### Assignment Question 1: Array.asm (implement many array functionalities in MIPS Assembly)
-## Assignment Question 2: countourfill.asm => implement an algorithm that fills any contour.
+### Assignment Question 2: countourfill.asm (implement an algorithm that fills any contour)

 Here is the pseudocode for the algorithm I wrote to solve fillregion.
 I think I commented my code enough for you to understand what i'm doing